sukikrishna/powerOutages/README.md

 Here is displayed a bar plot representing the number of power outages in the dataset due to each cause.
 Severe weather is the most common cause followed by intentional attack.

 <iframe
+  src="assets/pivot.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+<iframe
   src="assets/Ratio_of_Power_Outages_due_to_Severe_Weather_over_Time.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

-Here we have the yearly trend of the proportion of power outages due to severe weather.
+Here we have the yearly trend of the proportion of power outages due to severe weather shown in both pivot table form and bar graph form.
 It seems like it decreased over time.
 We will therefore test an alternate hypothesis: The ratio of power outages due to severe weather from 2000-2008 is more than the overall ratio of power outages due to severe weather.

 <iframe
   src="assets/Spread_of_Power_Outages_due_to_Causes.html"